 Installing the Lutron Switches

 As mentioned earlier, we had four LED recessed lights installed in our bedroom.
-My wife made me promise when we made that decision that I would later establish a dimmer for them.
+My wife made me promise when we decided that I would later establish a dimmer for them.
 For me, it had to be a Caseta wireless dimmer switch.

-The wall toggle switch for the outlets we never used.
-However, I wanted to replace the wallplate with a Lutron Claro, so something needed to be done with it.
+The wall switch for the outlets we never used.
+However, I wanted to replace the wallplate with a Lutron Claro, so something needed to be done.

 The Caseta Wireless Dimmer Switch